truecharts/website/src/content/docs/platforms/SCALE/guides/migration-pvc.md

 So for `vaultwarden` (the default name), it will be `vaultwarden`.
 But for the vaultwarden app that was installed with the name `testwarden`, it will be `testwarden-vaultwarden`.

-:::caution Replace the names in the angle brackets before executing commands
+:::caution[Replace the names in the angle brackets before executing commands]
 ```bash
 k3s kubectl scale deploy <app-name>-<default-name> -n ix-<app-name> --replicas=0
 k3s kubectl scale deploy <app-name> -n ix-<app-name> --replicas=0
 ```
 :::

-:::caution Example commands for apps with name vaultwarden and testwarden
+:::caution[Example commands for apps with name vaultwarden and testwarden]
 ```bash
 k3s kubectl scale deploy testwarden-vaultwarden -n ix-testwarden --replicas=0
 k3s kubectl scale deploy vaultwarden -n ix-vaultwarden --replicas=0
 ```
 :::

 ## Postgresql databases

-:::info
+:::tip
 You can skip this section if the app in question doesn't have a Postgresql database
 :::

 If the app uses a Postgresql database, we need to make a backup and restore that backup to the new app's database.
 To access the database, the app must be running.

-:::note Requirements
+:::note[Requirements]
 Make sure you have `pgAdmin` installed, as we'll be using it to make a backup and to restore the database.
 It's a TrueCharts app from the stable train.
 You can install it with all default settings, and it will work.

 Also make sure you have the database info script (`tcdbinfo.sh`) available on your server.
 Check the [Postgres DB info and restore](/platforms/scale/guides/sql-export) for these files.
 :::

 ### Configure database connections in pgAdmin